-Through challenging assignments, critiques, lectures, demonstrations, fieldtrips and one-on-one conversations, faculty members in Ceramics help students to discover individual artistic strengths, develop a personal voice and express a range of experiences.
+Through challenging assignments, critiques, lectures, demonstrations, fieldtrips and one-on-one conversations, students in our Ceramics BFA program discover individual artistic strengths, develop a personal voice and express a range of experiences.

 - demonstrate proficiency in ceramic construction skills (hand-building, slip-casting, mold-making, and wheel-throwing) along with clay and glaze composition and effects of the firing sequence.

 - develop work for different contexts, including indoor and outdoor installation, tile-work and tableware for restaurants.